Agriculture

 Guava Orchard

 Guava is another crucial commercial fruit in India after mango, banana and citrus.
 It is an important source of calcium, vitamin C, pectin, and phosphorous.
 Guava is widely used in the preparation of processed products such as jellies, jams, and nectar.
-India is the world's largest guava producer, with an estimated production of 3,754.30 metric tons in 2021-22 (according to National Horticulture Board).
+India is the world's largest guava producer, with an estimated production of 3,754.30 metric tons in 2021-22 (according to the National Horticulture Board).

-Setting Up an Orchard Farm in India
+How do you Set Up an Orchard Farm in India?

 Setting up an orchard farm in India is a long-term investment and requires proper planning.
 The different stages involved in setting up an orchard farm are discussed below: